 Con Slow when opening files with very long lines

-A lot of very very long lines can make vim take up to a minute, where a few other editors take only seconds to load the same file.
+A lot of very long lines can make Vim take up to a minute to open files, where a few other editors take only seconds to load the same file.

-For example, germans use the QWERTZ layout and, french use the AZERTY.
+For example, Germans use the QWERTZ layout, while French use the AZERTY.